 Celebrate Independence Day in Santa Cruz County at these 4th of July Events

 Santa Cruz County is a great place to spend Independence Day!
-You can fill your morning with parades and pancake breakfasts at locations around the county.
+You can fill your morning with parades, races, and pancake breakfasts at locations around the county.
 Looking for Santa Cruz fireworks?
 You can finish the day with a world-class fireworks show at Skypark in Scotts Valley.
+Or, enjoy all of the other great attractions, beaches and parks, food and drinks, and fun activities Santa Cruz County is known for.
 Have a fun and safe Santa Cruz 4th of July!

 WORLD'S SHORTEST PARADE

-Celebrate the 4th of July in Aptos with a Pancake Breakfast (in front of Brittania Arms), Parade (Soquel Drive from State Park to Trout Gulch), and Party in the Park (Aptos Village Park).
-Start your morning off with a delicious pancake breakfast from 7:30-9:00am in front of Brittania Arms.
-Watch the parade, which follows the pancake breakfast from 10:00am-12ish.
-After the parade, walk down to the Aptos Village Park for our Party in the Park from 12:00pm-4:00pm!
+Celebrate the 4th of July in Aptos with a Pancake Breakfast, Parade, and Party in the Park.
+Start your morning off with a delicious pancake breakfast.
+Watch the parade on Soquel Drive between State Park Drive and Trout Gulch Road.
+After the parade, walk down to the Aptos Village Park for our Party in the Park!
 There will be food, vendors, music, and much more.

 Where: Parade starts at Soquel Drive and State Park Drive and ends at Bayview Hotel (about .6 miles away)

 Scotts Valley hosts an annual 4th of July celebration.
-The celebration opens at 3 p.m. with a parade along Scotts Valley Drive.
-Festivities continue at Skypark starting at 5 p.m. with live game booths, climbing walls, and classic Fourth of July grub -- hot dogs, hamburgers, ice cream and pie.
-There is also live music starting at 6:30 p.m.
-Fireworks are scheduled to begin at 9:15 p.m.
-It is the only fireworks show in Santa Cruzcounty.
+The celebration opens with a parade along Scotts Valley Drive.
+Festivities continue at Skypark Park with game booths and classic Fourth of July grub -- hot dogs, hamburgers, ice cream and pie.
+There is also live music followed by fireworks.
+This is the only fireworks show in Santa Cruz county.

 For more information, call Scotts Valley Parks and Recreation at 831-438-3251.

-Have a grand time enjoying the 4th with a family parade at noon, old-fashioned games, live Big-Band music, and delicious food from 11:00 a.m. to 4:00 p.m. at Wilder Ranch.
-We'll be stepping back in time to a 1911-style Independence Day celebration including a noon family parade, games, children’s crafts area, live big-band music, living history demonstrations, historic speeches and flag-raising.
-To join in the 1911-style parade, dress up, bring an instrument or decorate a wagon, and join us by the chicken coop at 11:45a.m.
+Have a grand time enjoying the 4th with a family parade at noon, old-fashioned games, live Big-Band music, and delicious food.
+We'll be stepping back in time 100+ years ago to an ealy 1900's style Independence Day celebration including a noon family parade, games, children’s crafts area, live big-band music, living history demonstrations, historic speeches and flag-raising.
+To join in the old-tyme parade, dress up, bring an instrument or decorate a wagon, and join us by the chicken coop.
 The Suffragettes are sure to be there!
 Food and drink available for sale, or bring a picnic lunch.

 Where: Wilder Ranch State Park, 1401 Coast Road, off Highway 1 in Santa Cruz